mpawlow/couchdb-conflict-remover/README.md

                         The name of the target CouchDB / Cloudant database.
   -d, --delete          Enable deletion mode.
 Default: False.
   -r RESULTS_DIR, --results-dir RESULTS_DIR
                         The directory name to use for storing results.
-Default: results/conflicts_results_2021-03-28_19-03-31.
+Default: results/conflicts_results_2021-03-31_01-03-46.
+  -t THRESHOLD, --threshold THRESHOLD
+                        The maximum threshold of revisions used to determine whether a conflicted document is included during the deletion phase.
+Default: 5000.

 === Environment Variables ===